Goring-on-Thames: Religious sites

 The Anglican Churches of Goring, Streatley and South Stoke form a united benefice.
 A priory of Augustinian nuns was built late in the 12th century with its own priory church adjoining St Thomas's.
 This survived until demolished with the early 16th-century Dissolution of the Monasteries.
 The foundations of the priory church, cloister, dormitory, vestry, chapter house and parlour were excavated in 1892.

 Goring Free Church belongs to the Countess of Huntingdon's Connexion.
 The congregation was founded in 1788 and its first chapel built in 1793.
 At its centenary in 1893, a new church building was added and the original chapel converted into a church hall.
 It holds two Sunday services.

 The Catholic Church of Our Lady and St John the Apostle was designed by the architect William Ravenscroft and built in 1898.
 It now forms a single parish with the Roman Catholic Church of Christ the King in Woodcote.

 Amenities

 Goring United Football Club plays in the Reading Football League.
 Goring-on-Thames Cricket Club, founded in 1876, has two teams in the Berkshire Cricket League.
 Goring has a lawn tennis club with teams that play in two local leagues.
 Goring and Streatley Golf Club is located in adjoining Streatley.

-Goring on Thames Decorative and Fine Arts Society, founded in 1987, belongs to the National Association of Decorative and Fine Arts Societies.
+Goring-on-Thames' Decorative and Fine Arts Society, founded in 1987, belongs to the National Association of Decorative and Fine Arts Societies.
 Goring has a Women's Institute.
-The local bus service between Goring and Wallingford is run by the Goring-based community interest company Going Forward Buses, established in December 2016.